 - Further Mathematics will only be offered to students based on their performance in Additional Math (in IGCSE) and a Pre-assessment.

-- Oasis school will offer exams in May-June only.
+- Oasis International School will offer exams in May-June only.
 However, students may choose to take the November series of exams to better their grades only.
-Please note that the March Series of exams will not offered.
+Please note that the March Series of exams will not be offered.

 - Students may change a subject (only if any) within the first two weeks of Grade 11.
 Post this period no change of subjects will be entertained.
 Parental consent should be submitted for the same.

 - The AICE Diploma is structured as follows, which is optional

 Students may choose to opt for only AS and A level and not the AICE Diploma

 At Oasis we offer the following subjects.
 Kindly choose the subjects that the students would pursue at AS, A level